-- Listen to and appreciate the diversity of views and opinions. - Actively participate in the group (i.e., keep camera on during virtual meetings). - Behave constructively and courteously towards all participants. - Attend all meetings in a timely manner. - Respect the role of the facilitator to guide the group process. - Silence electronic devices.
+- Share a range of perspectives and ideas, and in turn, actively listen to [and appreciate] the diversity of views and opinions. - Actively participate in the group (i.e., keep camera on during virtual meetings whenever possible). - Behave constructively and courteously towards all participants. - Attend all meetings in a timely manner. - Respect the role of the facilitator to guide the group process. - Silence electronic devices.

 Disagreement and differences of opinion are acknowledged, explored, understood, and appreciated.
 Should conflict arise, it will be addressed with the guidance of the RPAG facilitator.

-Recurring inappropriate individual behavior may result in an individual being respectfully excused from the RPAG.
+Recurring inappropriate individual behavior (e.g., personal attacks, discriminatory language, harassment and other similar disruptive and disrespectful behavior) may result in the facilitator respectfully excusing the individual from the meeting, or PSE and the facilitator respectfully excusing the RPAG member from their membership.